mihracnar/mihracnar/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I am an Urban Planner.
-I have some knowledge of Geographic Information Systems (GIS) and would like to focus on Web GIS and Data Analytics.
+I have some knowledge about Geographic Information Systems (GIS) and I am working in the field of Spatial Data Analytics.